akashsuresh2005/Banking-Risk-Analysis/README.md

 Correlation Studies: Using Pearson correlation to find relationships between income levels, credit scores, and default probability.

-📊 Project Outcomes
+## Project Outcomes
 Risk Profiles: Established clear personas for high-risk vs. low-risk applicants.

 Safer Approvals: Developed data-driven logic to support loan approval workflows.

 Visual Intelligence: Created a comprehensive Power BI dashboard that allows non-technical stakeholders to filter risk by various dimensions.

-📂 Repository ContentsFile/FolderDescription
+## Repository ContentsFile / FolderDescription
 📊 Dashboard.pbixThe interactive Power BI report file.
-📁 Data/Contains the cleaned and raw .csv datasets.
+📁 Data/Directory containing the cleaned and raw .csv datasets.
 📓 Analysis.ipynbJupyter Notebook containing the Python EDA and cleaning process.
 📄 Documentation/Detailed reports and methodology explanations.

-🚀 How to Use
+## How to Use
-Clone the Repo:
+### 1. Clone the Repository
 Bash
 git clone https://github.com/YourUsername/Banking-Risk-Analysis.git
-Python Analysis:
+### 2. Python Analysis

-Navigate to the .ipynb file.
+Navigate to the Analysis.ipynb file.

-Ensure you have dependencies installed: pip install pandas seaborn matplotlib.
+Ensure you have the required dependencies installed:

-Power BI:
+Bash
+pip install pandas seaborn matplotlib
+### 3. Power BI Dashboard

-Open the .pbix file using Power BI Desktop to interact with the visualizations.
+Open the .pbix file using Power BI Desktop.

+Interact with the visualizations to explore risk segments.

-💡 Insights Preview
+## Insights Preview
-Note: Initial findings suggest a strong inverse correlation between "Length of Employment" and "Default Probability," highlighting the importance of career stability in risk assessment.
+Key Finding: Initial findings suggest a strong inverse correlation between Length of Employment and Default Probability, highlighting the importance of career stability in risk assessment.

 Developed as part of a Financial Data Analytics initiative.